Kaiqb/experiment/training/Module 10/Lab5 Instructions.md

 * It may be useful to add several breakpoints in your code and hover your cursor over values of interest such as the _turnContext_ and _response_ to see how your data is being passed.

 ## Make this code your own
-Once this code is running successfully, you can modify both the available questions and your knowledgebase's response by opening your knowledgebase up within the QnA Maker portal and selecting the "Edit" tab.
-If you make changes be sure to:
-* Test your knowledgebase response using the _<- Test_ button.
-* Publish your new changes by selecting the "Publish" Tab and clicking the _Publish_ button.
-Your changes will be saved, but no changes will be made to your bot connection values, so you can now run your bot again and see any updated responses.